 Generally, AR rifle ships with a factory default charging handle with a small latch, and it's usually for left-handed shooters.
 A large latch handles like the BCM Gunfighter Charging Handle, which sticks out more, and it has more leverage when pulling the bolt back, with almost no effort.

-If you're a left-handed shooter, please take a look at these Ambi charging handles like the Raptor ATX that works for both.
+If you're a left-handed shooter, please take a look at these Ambi charging handles like the Radian Raptor that works for both.

 A charging handle doesn't fundamentally affect how the gun shoot, but it's definitely a must-have ergonomics upgrade, for any serious AR15 shooters who practice and take training classes.